j3rrywan9/scala-study/docs/implicit_conversions_and_parameters.md

 Because `function2ActionListener` is marked as implicit, it can be left out and the compiler will insert it automatically.

+The way this code works is that the compiler first tries to compile it as is, but it sees a type error.
+Before giving up, it looks for an implicit conversion that can repair the problem.
+It tries that conversion method, sees that it works, and moves on.

 ## Rules for implicits

 Implicit definitions are those that the compiler is allowed to insert into a program in order to fix any of its type errors.